PunkUnicorn/The-Return-of-Tom-Thumb/Event - Who is the leader.md

 The Knight is not pompous.
 He objectively shares his perspective that he's the leader of the group.

-Red says:
-> "Uh excuse me, I'm the leader."
+Red says: "Uh excuse me, I'm the leader."

-Tom says:
-> "I'm following him"

-...nodding towards The Tailor.
+Tom says: "I'm following him...", nodding towards The Tailor.

-The Tailor says:
-> "Whu?
-I'm not leading anyone!"

-He turns back to Tom:
-> "This is your adventure."
+The Tailor fumbles: "Whu?", gathers his composure quickly: "I'm not leading anyone!".
+He turns back to Tom: "This is your adventure."

-Tom quirks her eyebrows defensively; she has no sense or desire for authoritative power.
+Tom quirks her eyebrows defensively.
+She has no sense or desire for authoritative power.

-The  Knight observes:
-> "Hmm well perhaps we have no branched structure here?
-Perhaps the idea of a leader, as such, does not fit our situation?"
+The  Knight joins the conversation observing: "Hmm, well, perhaps we have no branched structure here?
+Perhaps the idea of a leader, as such, does not fit our situation?".
 The Knight is silent, deep in thought.
 His brow furried; readjusting something, looking for the structure.

 There's a pause.
-Red says:

-> "I was right the first time."

-> "Yeah, and it's my adventure."
+Red says: "I was right the first time.", then a shorter pause: "And it's my adventure."

 Summary: